6th (Poona) Division: World War I

+Officers of the 2nd Battalion, Norfolk Regiment, pictured here in Mesopotamia between 1914 and 1918.

 The 6th (Poona) Division served in the Mesopotamian campaign.
 Led by Major General Barrett then Major General Townshend, the division were the first British Indian troops to land in Mesopotamia in November 1914 at the Fao Landing.

 After a string of early successes, the 6th Division was delivered a setback at the Battle of Ctesiphon in November 1915.
 Following this engagement, the division withdrew back to Kut, where Townshend made the decision to hold the city.
-After a lengthy siege by the Ottomans, Townshend surrendered on April 29, 1916.
+After a lengthy siege by the Ottomans, Townshend surrendered on 29 April 1916.
 10,061 troops and 3,248 followers were taken captive.

-Following the surrender, the garrisoned force conducted a forced march back to Anatolia.
+Following the surrender, the officers and the N.C.O. and men of the garrison were separated, and the N.C.O.'s and men were forced marched to Anatolia.
 The suffering of the enlisted soldiers was particularly egregious, and over 4,000 died in captivity.

 After the surrender, the Poona Division ceased to exist until another 6th Division was raised in 1920 for the Iraq Rebellion.